raphaelreiss/ADA_project/README.md

 # ADA_project

 # Title

 # Abstract

 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?
 # Research questions
+1. Is there any correlation between income and purchase habits
+2.
 A list of research questions you would like to address during the project.
 # Dataset